akingscote/akingscote.github.io/_posts/2024-12-08-microsoft-azure-cross-tenant-vm-domain-join.md

 ![](../images/vm-domain-join/dsregcmd-status.png)

 # Connecting to the Machine via RDP
 Connecting to a machine via RDP to an AzureAdJoined domain is a pain in the ass.
-It does not just work out the box.
+It does not just work out of the box.

 There are at least two ways of doing it, which require either increasing your security exposure, or a not-insignificant amount of configuration.